mathieu-lechine/hello-world/README.md

 # hello-world
 Just an attempt

-Hey, that's a new start, try to keep the pace this times :)
+Hey, that's a new start, try to keep the pace this time :)
+Be careful new line